ngand000/nicebreakers/userManual.md

     - Age range (0 to 99 years)
     - Upload photo(s) related to the activity
   - Outbound Pages:
-    - Click the Back button or the Nicebreakers logo to return to the Activites Page without uploading
+    - Click the Back button or the Nicebreakers logo to return to the Activities Page without uploading
     - Click the upload button to upload your activity
       - (Will be limited to accounts only when log in implemented)
       - You should get an alert if you have any malformed inputs, and not be redirected